kElnaDev/mschomepage-v3/README.md

 This version of the homepage, like the second, is a student project.

 ### Technical
-- The majority of the website was coded by Kaelan Carlos of G24 (a.k.a.
-Jam).
+- The majority of the website was coded by Kaelan Carlos of G24 (a.k.a. kElnaDev).
 - Code taken from other sources are marked as such.
 - Other contributions can be found on GitHub.
 - The website is proudly hosted by OggyP.